UNCG-DAISY/Coastal-Image-Labeler/docs/user_documentation/storm_impact.md

 ## Textbox

 ???+ Warning "Additional Comments - **==NOT==** required"
-    Textbox to explain anything else about the image.
+    A Textbox to explain anything of note in the image.